How to Install LAMP Stack on CentOS 7

 After answering the questions, the output will display a message that your system is cleaning up, and the installation should now be secure.

-Also read: Useful Things to Do after Installing Ubuntu 20.04
+Also read: How to install ibus-avro on Ubuntu 20.04

 MySQL security cleaning up